AndreaBasile97/DigitsRecognition/models/README.md

 - **Safety and fairness concerns in the system:** Concerning safety requirements, if there are handwritten digits that can look alike, the model needs to distinguish them to provide a precise output.
 - **Security and privacy concerns in the system:** The model outputs have to be accessible only by the model users and the addressed students.
 The other students can't access these data.
 - **Data availability:** Link to dataset card: (https://github.com/AndreaBasile97/DigitsRecognition/tree/main/data)

+## FastAPI

+@app.post("/model")
+"The model is trained to recognize handwritten digits in images and the image size must be 28x28 pixels.
+The dataset used to train this model, the MNIST dataset, is comprised by images of handwritten digits from 0 to 9, therefore this model will only recognize separated units."

+@app.get("/models")
+"The output of this step is the main metric to evaluate the efficacy of the model, which is the accuracy, reported as a percentage value."